 What are the risks of AI?

 Unlike the common Hollywood representation of vengeful machines bent on eradicating humankind, we are unlikely to see superintelligent AI exhibit human emotions.
 There should be no reason, then, for AI to be particularly kind or particularly malicious.
-Any danger in AI will depend on the humans that develop or implement it.
+Any risks of AI will depend on the humans that develop or implement it.

 The Future of Life Institute, which is focused on keeping technology – especially AI – beneficial, suggests there are two primary scenarios in which AI could be dangerous: